 As adults, many of us continue to do so.
 If an expert in a lab coat tells us something is true, we still accept it.

 But only some of this knowledge will stand the test of time.
 We therefore need to subject it to scrutiny and evaluate it for ourselves before accepting it as true.

-There's an obvious conflict here - we should be open to new ideas but also resistant to them.
-But there is an easy way to reconcile that conflict - embracing the idea of 'maybe'.
+Now there's an obvious conflict here.
+We should be open to new ideas but also resistant to them.
+But there is an easy way to reconcile that conflict -- by embracing the idea of 'maybe'.